1. Who we are:

 You have rights under data protection laws that relate to the way we process your Personal Information.
 More information about this can be found on the Information Commissioners website.

 The right to get access to the Personal Information we hold about you.
-If you would like a copy of the Personal Information we hold about you, please write to: Habibsons Bank Ltd, Data Protection Officer, Subject Access Requests, 9 Portman Street, London, W1H 6DZ, UK.
+If you would like a copy of the Personal Information we hold about you, please write to: HBL Bank UK Ltd, Data Protection Officer, Subject Access Requests, 9 Portman Street, London, W1H 6DZ, UK, or contact us via email at [email protected] or at our Call Centre number 03448094258.

 In the case of joint account holders then the letter must be signed by all joint account holders authorising release of requested information along with valid proof of ID.
 Also, please provide as much relevant information as possible to help us locate the specific information that is required.